nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldValueTransformer = @"valueTransformer";
 ```

 Sometimes the value you wish to display for a field may not match the value you store.
 For example, you might want to display a date in a  particular format, or convert a locale code into its human-readable equivalent.
-The FXFormFieldValueTransformer property lets you specify an NSValueTransformer to use for converting the field value to a string.
+The FXFormFieldValueTransformer property lets you specify either a conversion block or an NSValueTransformer to use for converting the field value to a string.
 If a value transformer is provided, it will be used instead of calling the `-fieldDescription` method of the field's value object.
+You can supply either an instance or NSValueTransformer or the name of an NSValueTransformer subclass.

 ```objc
 static NSString *const FXFormFieldAction = @"action";